AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Had a relaxing day.
 Visited my parents.
 Got back to coding after 6 in the evening.

 **Thoughts**: "The path to success is paved with failures" -Anonymous

+### R1D59: July 30

+**Today's Progress**: Working on computing correlation using phi function for data structure practice with arrays and objects.

+**Thoughts**: "As long as you are breathing, you have the potential to change your life around" -Anonymous